kmackay/emk/docs/manual.md

             be styled using CSS.
 If set to "passthrough", the style metadata will be output directly (useful if emk is calling itself as a subprocess).
 The default value is "console".

+Note that you can pass in other options that may be interpreted by the various config files.

 Scopes
 ------